andryushchenko/AInq.Background/README.md

   - Support single or many conveyor machines with different lifetime
   - Optional support for prioritizing
   - Use `ConveyorInjection` to regiter service or create for internal usage
-- Startup work utility for running some work *before* host start
-  - Support interaction with background work queue
-  - Use `StartupWorkInjection` to register and run works

 You can extend functionality by implementing custom `ITaskWrapper`, `ITaskManager` or `ITaskProcessor` and combine with existing ones to create more service variants.